uddoktapay/.github/profile/README.md

 ## What is UddoktaPay?

-**UddoktaPay** is a self-hosted, open-source payment gateway platform built for developers, startups, and businesses that want full control over their payment infrastructure.
+**UddoktaPay** is a self-hosted payment gateway platform built for developers, startups, and businesses that want full control over their payment infrastructure.

 Think of it as your own version of a Stripe-like platform — extensible, API-powered, and fully customizable.